 Difference Between Qualified and Ordinary Dividend

-The key difference between Qualified and Ordinary Dividend is that the qualified dividend is one where dividend income is chargeable to tax at the lower rates as compared to normal tax rate whereas the ordinary dividend income is chargeable to tax at the normal rate of tax applicable to such shareholder.
+The key difference between Qualified and Ordinary Dividend is that the qualified dividend is one where dividend income is chargeable to tax at lower rates than the normal tax rate.
+In contrast, the ordinary dividend income is chargeable to tax at the normal tax rate applicable to such shareholders.